kidneyweakx/solidarity/README.md

 ---

-**AirMeishi** - Privacy-preserving business card sharing for the decentralized web.
+**Luft Deck** - Privacy-preserving business card sharing for the decentralized web.